Dream Meaning

 Dreams of lions: Jung's archetypal sovereignty-reading, Daniel 6 lion's den dream-precedent, and Mesopotamian oneiromantic traditions.

 Lion dreams in Jung's analytical psychology typically represent sovereignty, royal-self-integration, or shadow-power.
 Daniel 6 (Daniel in the lion's den) is the canonical Biblical lion-dream-adjacent scene.
-Mesopotamian oneiromantic traditions (the Assyrian Dream-Book, Oppenheim 1956) treat lion-dreams as specific royal-portent imagery.
-See our lion spirit-animal page.
+Mesopotamian oneiromantic traditions (the Assyrian Dream-Book, Oppenheim 1956) treat lion-dreams as specific royal-portent imagery for kings and commanders.

 Frequently asked